Diederik Samsom: EU-Turkey refugee deal

 During the Dutch Presidency of the Council of the European Union in early 2016, Diederik Samsom is credited with masterminding a key provision in the deal between the EU and Turkey.
 The deal aimed to mitigate the mounting humanitarian crisis in the refugee camps on the Greek islands.
 Under the provision, for every Syrian refugee being returned to Turkey from the Greek islands, another Syrian would be resettled from Turkey to the EU.

 2017 elections: resignation

 Polls suggest that the Labour party lost most of its electoral base while Samsom was in charge.
-On 9 December 2016 Samson lost the leadership of the Labour Party in an election against Lodewijk Asscher.
+On 9 December 2016 Samsom lost the leadership of the Labour Party in an election against Lodewijk Asscher.
 He obtained 45,5% of the vote.
-Samson resigned from the House of Representatives on 14 December, and was replaced by Rien van der Velde.
+Samsom resigned from the House of Representatives on 14 December, and was replaced by Rien van der Velde.
 Attje Kuiken took over the role of group leader of the Labour Party in the House of Representatives on 12 December.

+European Commission and years after

+In November 2019, Samsom became head of cabinet for Frans Timmermans, First Vice-President of the European Commission and Commissioner for Climate Action.
+Wopke Hoekstra succeeded Timmermans in the latter role in late 2023, while Samsom stayed on.
+Samsom stepped down in February 2024 as head of cabinet and was succeeded by Esther de Lange.
+He became chair of the supervisory board of state-owned natural gas infrastructure and transportation company Gasunie in July 2024, saying that he wanted to help execute the renewable energy transition.
+He failed to inform the European Commission of his new position as is required to prevent conflicts of interest, but the body finally allowed the appointment of Samsom under certain conditions.